 - Water when the soil surface feels dry

-For splashes of color on full-sun patios, think pelargorium (Pelargonium x hortorum), a tropical cousin of geranium, known to some as zonal geranium.
-Pelargoriums are great patio plants because they grow well in containers, offer lovely, scented foliage, and produce clusters of flowers in bright reds or softer shades of salmon, lavender, and baby pink.
+For splashes of color on full-sun patios, consider pelargonium, a tropical cousin of geranium, known to some as zonal geranium.
+Pelargoniums are great patio plants because they grow well in containers, offer lovely, scented foliage, and produce clusters of flowers in bright reds or softer shades of salmon, lavender, and baby pink.
 The leaves smell minty and are often "painted" in bronze or maroon.
-Winter them outside in U.S.D.A. zones 8-11.
 Buy here.

-- Situate in full sun for best blossoms
+- Situate in full sun for the best blossoms

 - Provide moist, well-drained soil

-- Water regularly, allowing top of soil to dry
+- Water regularly, allowing the top of the soil to dry

 - Fertilize monthly